 Credit card processing is a must for every business, especially as more customers prefer to order online or purchase in-store using contactless payments.
 The fees associated with processing credit cards can be a large expense for your business.
 However, choosing the cheapest credit card processing company based on your business volume and how you accept card payments, can significantly cut costs.

 Based on our evaluation, the cheapest credit card processing for small businesses is:

 - Payment Depot: Cheapest credit card processing for most businesses

 - Stax by Fattmerchant: Best overall value for small businesses

 - Helcim: Cheapest interchange plus processing with no monthly fee

 - PayPal: Cheapest credit card processing for occasional sales

 - Stripe: Cheapest online credit card processing

 If you have a high-risk business (such as CBD sales or a history of chargebacks), you’ll need to apply for a specialized high-risk merchant account.
-We recommend PaymentCloud for low rates.
+We recommend PaymentCloud for low processing fees.
 Otherwise, see our choices for the best merchant accounts for small businesses.